Studyportals: The League of Students

 In 2016, Studyportals created the League of Students.
 This project is designed in order to create a community of international student ambassadors.
 These ambassadors are students who are enrolled at one of the top 500 universities in Europe, allowing them to represent Studyportals at their respective universities.
 Participating ambassadors write blogs, create videos, give tours of their universities, assist fellow students through Skype, and promote studying abroad through social media.

 Each activity that an ambassador performs comes with a set of points he or she can receive.
 After a certain number of points, students are given a symbolic laurel along with a gift.
 Some students are even eligible for taking a Studyportals Road Trip.

 In 2017, the League of Student Ambassadors held their first road trip, in which four ambassadors travelled to 5 cities around Europe as a reward for collecting points.

 Analytics & Consulting Team (ACT)

 In 2015, Studyportals formed a data-driven consultancy team within the company.
 The Analytics & Consulting Team (ACT), offers comprehensive, data-driven research to universities worldwide; through market analyses, training, and insights, the ACT team is able to assist universities with student recruitment and international education.

 Awards

-In 2009 Studyportals won the New Venture award as most promising innovative and social start-up in the Netherlands.

-In 2013 CEO and co-founder Edwin van Rest received the EAIE Rising Star Award for his notable contribution to international education.

 In 2014 Studyportals won the FD Gazellen Award for best International growth achievement in the Netherlands.
 The company was also honored as one of the fasted growing technology companies within the BENELUX during the Deloitte Fast50 Awards, having occupied place 7.
 With this result the study choice platform has also qualified for the international pendant, the Deloitte Fast500 EMEA, ending up on place 54 in this ranking.

-In 2015 Studyportals was again awarded for the Deloitte Fast50 Awards.

-In 2016, Studyportals won EdTechXGlobal All Stars Growth Award.
-They also the FD Gazellen Award (for the third year in a row), and Studyportals CEO Edwin van Rest won the High Tech Peak Award.

-In 2017, Financial Times recognized Studyportals among Europe's fastest growing companies.